SumoLogic/sumologic-documentation/docs/integrations/webhooks/stripe.md

     - **Listen to**.
 Select an option for account from **Events on your account** and **Events on Connected accounts**.
     - **Select events**.
 Select events to listen for webhook.
 5. Click **Add endpoint**.
-6. Verify Stripe events are getting ingested in Sumo Logic by executing the following query on Sumo Logic's search panel.
+6. Verify Stripe events are getting ingested in Sumo Logic by executing the following query on Sumo Logic's Log Search panel.
   ```sql
   _sourcecategory=webhook/stripe
   ```